GRC-SummerSchool/learn-python/Day2/Lists.md

 print(numbers[-1])               # also prints out last element
 ```

-Lists can be easily sliced using the [:] operator
+Lists can be easily sliced using the [:] operator, which returns a portion of a list as another list.
 ```python
 numbers = [1, 20, 3, 40, 5, 60, 7, 80, 9]